ghdl/ghdl/doc/using/InvokingGHDL.rst

   Checks are performed only when a design unit is decorated by a VITAL attribute.
 The VITAL attributes are ``VITAL_Level0`` and ``VITAL_Level1``, both declared in the ``ieee.VITAL_Timing`` package.

   Currently, VITAL checks are only partially implemented.
-See section ':ref:`VHDL_restrictions_for_VITAL`' for more details.
+See section :ref:`VHDL_restrictions_for_VITAL` for more details.

 .. option:: --PREFIX<=PATH>